 When you're going to hire a dozer for your next project, it’s important to recognise whether or not a licence or ticket is required to operate the machine.
 Although dozer hire is typically fulfilled with an operator that comes with your machine, it’s worth looking into what legal requirements must be met to operate the dozer yourself.

-Do you need a license to use a dozer?
+Do you need a licence to use a dozer?

-In short, no - you don’t need a license to operate a dozer!
-In fact, there is no such thing as a ‘dozer license’.
-Earthmoving or Particular Crane certification (EPC) is the closest thing to the concept of a dozer license, and since the implementation of the Work Health & Safety Act 2011, an EPC certification is no longer required for the operation of a range of equipment, including dozers.
+In short, no - you don’t need a licence to operate a dozer!
+In fact, there is no such thing as a ‘dozer licence’.
+Earthmoving or Particular Crane certification (EPC) is the closest thing to the concept of a dozer licence, and since the implementation of the Work Health & Safety Act 2011, an EPC certification is no longer required for the operation of a range of equipment, including dozers.

-For most dozing projects, rather than a license that requires renewing, you now need to prove you have the adequate skills and know-how to operate a dozer at the time of hire/operation.
+For most dozing projects, rather than a licence that requires renewing, you now need to prove you have the adequate skills and know-how to operate a dozer at the time of hire/operation.

 However, this does not apply for non-commercial use on private property!

-No license or certification is needed if you are hiring a bulldozer for a DIY project on private property, although a machine supplier will brief you on general operational use and safety.
+No licence or certification is needed if you are hiring a bulldozer for a DIY project on private property, although a machine supplier will brief you on general operational use and safety.